racecar/redditcards/README.md

 # redditcards
-reddit browser that shows cool cards for specific post types. community-driven and cardview-centrick
+reddit browser that shows cool cards for specific post types. community-driven and cardview-centric